Route 66 Travel in Arizona

 ![]() |

-Only 19 miles west of Williams is the town of Ask Fork.
+Only 19 miles west of Williams is the town of Ash Fork.

 Route 66 brought a boost to the town’s economy.
 However, when the highway was widened in later years, many historic storefronts were demolished.
 Today, the town resides on the north side of I-40.

-A popular attraction is the Ash Fork Route 66 Museum, located at 901 Old Route 66.
+A popular attraction is the Ash Fork Route 66 Museum, located at 901 Old Route 66 and operated by the Ash Fork Historical Society.
+Phone the museum at 928.637.0204

 When in Seligman, be sure to stop and visit Angel & Vilma Delgadillo's Route 66 Gift Shop & Visitor's Center.
 We've shopped there, and highly recommend it!